Alexpascual28/rlis_inventory_system/rlis.md

 **Functions Overview**

-addSubDivisionRow Function:
+* `addSubDivisionRow`:
-This function adds a new row in the "Sub-Divisions" sheet of the spreadsheet.
+   * This function adds a new row in the **"Sub-Divisions"** sheet of the spreadsheet.
-It defines where to insert the new row and sets up formulas to automatically populate fields based on existing data in other sheets like "Storage Locations".
+   * It defines where to insert the new row and sets up formulas to automatically populate fields based on existing data in other sheets like **"Storage Locations"**.
-It constructs the sub-division ID dynamically using concatenation and regex functions to format data from other cells in the sheet.
+   * It constructs the sub-division ID dynamically using concatenation and regex functions to format data from other cells in the sheet.
-After inserting and setting up the new row, another function formatSubDivisionSheet() is called, presumably to apply formatting rules. addStorageRow Function:
+   * After inserting and setting up the new row, another function `formatSubDivisionSheet()` is called, presumably to apply formatting rules.

+* `addStorageRow`:
-Similar to the first function, it adds a new row to the "Storage Locations" sheet.
+   * Similar to the first function, it adds a new row to the **"Storage Locations"** sheet.
-The new row’s data fields are set up with formulas that dynamically generate IDs and link data from other related sheets.
+   * The new row’s data fields are set up with formulas that dynamically generate IDs and link data from other related sheets.
-Specific functions for setting values in the row are tailored to maintain consistency and integrity of the storage location data. addItemRow Function:
+   * Specific functions for setting values in the row are tailored to maintain consistency and integrity of the storage location data.

+* `addItemRow`:
-This function manages the addition of new items into the "Items" sheet.
+   * This function manages the addition of new items into the **"Items"** sheet.
-It generates a new item ID based on the maximum ID found in the sheet, ensuring unique identifiers for each entry.
+   * It generates a new item ID based on the maximum ID found in the sheet, ensuring unique identifiers for each entry.
-It also includes dynamic date insertion using Google Sheets functions to always input the current date when adding a new row.
+   * It also includes dynamic date insertion using Google Sheets functions to always input the current date when adding a new row.
-The item's storage and sub-division details are linked via VLOOKUP functions to other sheets, ensuring the data remains interlinked and accurate.
+   * The item's storage and sub-division details are linked via **VLOOKUP** functions to other sheets, ensuring the data remains interlinked and accurate.

 ### Sorting Data